scottrlarson/profession/content/updates/update-deceptive-design-recent-computers-laptops.md

 I repair computers and provide solutions to everyday computer challenges for home users and very small businesses.
 To find out more about me, visit my [home page](https://scottrlarson.com).
 {{% /breakout %}}

-Very recently, OEM (Original Equipment Manufacturers of desktops and laptops, like Dell, HP and Sony, etc.) have been introducing new features into the Basic Input/Output System (the system that controls all the hardware in a computer).
+Very recently, OEM (Original Equipment Manufacturers of consumer desktops and laptops, like Dell, HP and Sony, etc.) have been introducing new features into the Basic Input/Output System (the system that controls all the hardware in a computer).

-These features are put in under the guise of protecting the consumer, but I think it's complicating the use of new computers, reducing ownership power and ownership privacy.
-The important point for me as a technology service provider is it's making my job harder to provide my services.
+These features are put in under the guise of protecting the consumer, but in practice they are unesssary and over-complicating the setup and experience, reducing ownership power and ownership privacy.
+As a technology service provider, these changes are making harder to provide services to you.

 I have decided that it's no longer a good business decision to have to conform to the limitations these changes place on my services.